 Richard Kelleher obtained his BA (Hons) in Archaeology at King Alfred’s College, Winchester, in 2001 and his MA in Museum Studies at the University of Leicester in 2004.
 From 2008-2012, he was granted an AHRC-funded collaborative doctoral award at Durham University and the British Museum for his work “Coins, monetization and re-use in medieval England and Wales: new interpretations made possible by the Portable Antiquities Scheme”.

 Following his position as Field Archaeologist with Wessex Archaeology (2001-2003), he was Museum Assistant at the British Museum’s Department of Coins and Medals (2004-2008); he was Coordinator of the Department’s Money and Medals Network (2008-2013) and then Project Curator (2012-2013).
-Since 2013, Richard Kelleher has been Assistant Keeper (Medieval and Modern) at the Department of Coins and Medals of the Fitzwilliam Museum, Cambridge.
+Richard is now Senior Curator Medieval and Modern Money at the Museum, where he has worked in the Department of Coins and Medals since 2013.
 Among his day-to-day curatorial duties, he has organized four displays: “Encounters: Money in the Age of Discovery”, “The Dollar: Rise of a Global Currency”, “Currencies of Conflict: Siege and Emergency Money from Antiquity to WWII”, and “Inflation, Identity and Nationalism: German Emergency Money between the wars”.

 Memberships: British Numismatic Society, Finds Research Group AD700-1700, Society for the Study of the Crusades and the Latin East